 The Chateau de Anglais, the cliff, and the Ganil Causeway Locks deserve another mention separate from the boat ride and Towpath.
 They are fascinations that are reasons why visit Saint-Cirq-Lapopie absolutely.

-The cliffs and the limestone walls are the ones we behold in our cruise along the Lot River.
+The cliffs and the limestone walls are the ones we behold on our cruise along the Lot River.
 These land formations reach 70 meters in height, with marks of layers of colorful sediments on their facades.
 Absolutely, they are an admirable sight that turns even more awe-inspiring when hit by sunlight.

 Ganil Causeway Locks

 Perhaps the manual locks in Ganil will be the most intriguing part of sailing Lot River.
-Many are puzzled on how the ballet of lock doors and paddles sway open and close as boats enter and leave.
+Many are puzzled about how the ballet of lock doors and paddles sway open and close as boats enter and leave.

 Chateau de Anglais

 Chateau de Anglais (Castle of the English) is an 11th-century fortification constructed into the cliff that served as a keep to watch and observe the River Lot.
-It also served as a refuge to the inhabitants of the nearby village whenever there are flooding and enemy attacks.
+It also served as a refuge to the inhabitants of the nearby village whenever there were flooding and enemy attacks.

 You may use the 360-view embedded above to pinpoint their location in Google Maps.